LEGACY GIVING AT THE YMCA

 Gifts may be unrestricted, designated to support a specific program area of the Y, or earmarked for endowment purposes.
 It is helpful to discuss giving plans with Y staff so that language can be drafted for use in any legal documents that will assure that the Y will be able to utilize a gift as donors intend.
-Donors and their advisors are welcome to reach out to the YMCA Development Director, Paul Miller for assistance at 603.283.5256, or firstname.lastname@example.org.
+Donors and their advisors are welcome to reach out to the YMCA Development Director, Mick Blume for assistance at 603.283.5256, or firstname.lastname@example.org.

 Planned Giving Information:

 Name as shown on income tax return: Keene Young Mens Christian Association

 200 Summit Road